The main differences between a toaster oven and a conventional oven lie in size, energy efficiency, cooking capacity, and versatility.

 One day, while reviewing my electricity bill, I was surprised by the difference in energy consumption between my toaster oven and conventional oven.
 I had been using the toaster oven more frequently for everyday cooking.

-When I compared the energy usage, the toaster oven’s lower wattage and quicker cooking times were saving me money.
-It was a small but significant eye-opener about how my choice of appliance was benefiting my energy bills.
+When I compared the energy usage, the toaster oven’s lower wattage and quicker cooking times saved me money.
+It was a small but significant eye-opener about how my choice of appliance was affecting my energy bills.

 Now, I’m more conscious about using the toaster oven for routine meals, while reserving the conventional oven for those special times when I need its full capacity.